NopeNix/Whale-Mate/README.md

 ```

 2. Customize the environment variables (Optional):
+   - `/versions:/data/versions`: Volume to persist your stack backups (required for versioning & restore)
    - `PortainerBaseAddress`: Your Portainer instance URL
    - `PortainerAPIToken`: Generate this in Portainer (In Portainer: My Account > Access Tokens)
    - Adjust `CRON_SCHEDULE` for your needs (default every 5 mins)